sinon/sinon.github.io/content/starting-a-blog.md

 [Always be quitting][1] when it comes to documenting various aspects of my role.
 The problem with this is that even when it's a generic explainer or How To this information is lost to me once I move roles.
-- **Personal knowledge management**: Memory is imperfect, and trying to find the same piece of information you've already encountered can be frustrating.
+- **Personal knowledge management**: Memory is imperfect, and trying to find the same piece of information you've already encountered can be frustrating, even in this brave new world of LLMs.
 A blog can serve as a personal wiki or Zettelkasten system, helping me organize and retrieve information more efficiently.
 - **[Rubber duck debugging][2]**[^1]: This technique for solving problems when combined with posting the updates in Slack or Teams naturally leads to a set of useful